matthiasmullie/scrapbook/README.md

 ### Sharding

-When you have too much data for (or requests to) 1 little server, this'll yet you [shard](http://www.scrapbook.cash/projects/shard.html) it over multiple cache servers.
+When you have too much data for (or requests to) 1 little server, this'll let you [shard](http://www.scrapbook.cash/projects/shard.html) it over multiple cache servers.
-All data will be automatically be distributed evenly across your server pool, so all the individual cache servers only get a fraction of the data & traffic.
+All data will automatically be distributed evenly across your server pool, so all the individual cache servers only get a fraction of the data & traffic.